pradocabreroalejandro/pltelemetry/README.md

 ### Enhanced for Oracle Ecosystem
 - **Oracle Forms Integration**: Full support for Forms-based applications
-- **Oracle Reports Support**: Trace report generation and processing
+- **Oracle Reports Support**: Trace report generation and processing, as long as you use any kind of PLSQL in the report (triggers at least)
 - **Database API Tracing**: Instrument your PL/SQL packages and procedures
 - **Multi-Tenant Support**: Trace and correlate data across different tenants
 - **Error Correlation**: Automatic linking of errors to traces for faster debugging